 Targeting a company directly can be done in two different ways.

 Many companies put their job applications on their own websites.
 They consider that if you are really interested in working for them, you will often visit their site to check on job openings.

-Following the companies you admire or you’d like to work for is always a plus because if you reach to the job interview, you will already know a lot about them and their business, giving you an edge.
+Following the companies you admire, or you’d like to work for is always a plus because if you reach the job interview, you will already know a lot about them and their business, giving you an edge.

 Don’t be lazy.
 Take some time to research companies that suit you.
 Many of them have a form on their website or an email address where you can send a cover letter and CV.
 You can also go in person to the company as well.
 With seasonal work especially, this can be very effective.

 There are many websites available where you can find a job.
 This is usually the fastest and the most comfortable method for seeking job applications.